What's in Microsoft.VisualBasic for C# Developers: Part 6 - Networks

 network.DownloadFile("http://www.bing.com", @"c:\bing-index.html");

-It includes 10 overloads which the most complex is:
+It includes 10 overloads, with the most complex being:

-One of the interesting parameters I wanted to highlight is the showUI parameters which when set to true gives you a dialog ox with a progress bar and cancel support.
-It’s not pretty but, like a lot of this Network class it is functional:
+One of the interesting parameters I wanted to highlight is the showUI parameter, which, when set to true, gives you a dialog box with a progress bar and cancel support.
+It’s not pretty, but—like a lot of this Network class—it is functional:

 Ping